Flowpack/Flowpack.NodeGenerator/README.md

 ## Configuration of presets

-If multiple Content and Document node type are configured the generator will select a random node type for each new node.
+If multiple Content and Document node types are configured, the generator will select a random node type for each new node.
 Take care to declare a generator class for each node type.

-The Extension is shipped with some exemple of presets, a basic preset look like:
+The Extension is shipped with some examples of presets, a basic preset looks like:

 ```yaml
 Flowpack: